LGBTQ Cultural Competence Training Approved for Washington, DC (As Per a Public Health Priorities Education for Nurses)

 Institutional Policies and Practices

 In order to provide culturally competent care, institutions must assess current organizational practices and identify gaps in policies and services related to care and services for LGBTQ+ patients.
-This also includes ensuring that policies comply with all federal and state regulations (see “The Joint Commission Field Guide” earlier in this course).
+This also includes ensuring that policies comply with all federal and state regulations.

 Recommendations to build awareness within an organization about the LGBTQ+ community include:

-- If not already in place, establish a point person, office, or advisory group to oversee LGBTQ-related policies and concerns, ideally including members representing the LGBTQ+ community
+- If not already in place, establish a dedicated team leader, point person, office, or advisory group to oversee LGBTQ-related policies and concerns, ideally including members representing the LGBTQ+ community.

-- Provide training and orientation on a regular basis to professionals and staff on culturally competent care and organizational policies related to conduct, ethics, privacy, nondiscrimination, and antiharassment policies
+- Provide ongoing training and orientation to professionals and staff on culturally competent care and organizational policies related to conduct, ethics, privacy, nondiscrimination, and antiharassment policies.

 OPPRESSION, DISCRIMINATION, AND CULTURAL BIAS IN HEALTHCARE

-While a person may define themselves largely by their sexual orientation and/or gender identity, one’s experience is also influenced by the intersection of sex, race, ethnicity, socioeconomic status, ability, and other social determinants.
+A person’s healthcare experience is influenced by the intersection of their sex, gender identity, race, ethnicity, sexual orientation, socioeconomic status, ability, and other social determinants.
 All these factors have an impact on a patient’s access to healthcare, health risks, and health outcomes.
-Any past and present discrimination, oppression, or fear related to these factors can greatly influence an individual’s actions to actively seek care when needed or, conversely, to defer their healthcare needs until a crisis occurs (Medina-Martinez et al., 2021).
+Any past and present discrimination, oppression, or fear related to these factors can greatly influence an individual’s actions to actively seek care when needed or, conversely, to defer their healthcare needs until a crisis occurs.

-Providing whole-person, patient-centered care requires proactively considering how the intersection of each person’s diverse identities and broader cultural factors can affect their health risks, healthcare experiences, and health outcomes.
-Such an “intersectionality” perspective should not lead to assumptions about an individual based on the minority groups with which they identify but should inform the clinical experience in a positive manner in order to respect and address each person’s unique needs (Medina-Martinez et al., 2021).
+Providing whole-person, patient-centered care requires a healthcare professional to proactively consider the intersection between each person’s diverse identities and broader cultural factors.
+Such an “intersectionality” perspective should not lead to assumptions about an individual based on the minority groups with which they identify but should inform the clinical experience in a positive manner in order to respect and address each person’s unique needs (Vela et al., 2022).

 These biases can lead to unequal care and affect a patient’s decision to follow medical advice or return for follow-up care.
-Negative messages can also become internalized in the patient, adding to an LGBTQ+ person’s stress and contributing to negative mental and physical health outcomes (Medina-Martinez et al., 2021).
+Negative messages can also become internalized in the patient, adding to a person’s stress and contributing to negative mental and physical health outcomes (Vela et al., 2022).

 Studies have shown that no matter how individuals may feel about prejudiced behavior, everyone is susceptible to biases based on cultural values and stereotypes that were embedded in their belief systems from a young age.
 To increase one’s own awareness of internal bias, it is helpful to notice times when biased attitudes and beliefs may arise.
 Such internal awareness is the first step in making changes.
 Internal questions to ask may include: